 Whereas traditional mortgaging products and loans are secured against the market value of a property or land plot, development finance is lent against the projected gross value of the completed project.
 The loans themselves are specifically tailored to meet the needs of the individual borrower and the project itself, with funds being released incrementally as the various stages of the building or renovation work are reached and completed.

-When Can Development Finance Be Used?
+When To Use Development Finance

 You can apply for development finance in order to fund all manner of projects, including the following: